 Clerical mistakes in judgments or orders, or errors arising therein from any accidental slip or omission, may at any time be corrected by the Court on motion or summons without an appeal.

+11. Service of amended documents

+An amended writ, pleading or other document that is filed under this Order must be served on each other party within one working day after it is filed unless the Court orders otherwise.

+[Rule 11 inserted in Gazette 28 Jul 2010 p.
+3463-4.]

 Order 22 — Default of pleadings

 1. Default in service of statement of claim